PowerDNS/pdns/pdns/recursordist/docs/lua-config/rpz.rst

 .. versionadded:: 4.4.0

 `gettag_ffi` can set an answer to a query.
-By default an RPZ hit overrides this answer, unless the policy is `rpz-passthru` or this option is set to `false`.
+By default an RPZ hit overrides this answer, unless this option is set to `false`.
 The default is `true`.

 zoneSizeHint